Are your salon’s Christmas retail sales a rip-roaring success?

 Royal and dark blues invoke feelings of trust, reliability and calm (that’s why so many Banks and insurance companies use it).

 Orange is a marmite colour – you love it or hate it.
 It’s assertive, like red, and oozes affordability.
-Not a particularly festive colour and better suited to January added value offers.
+Not a particularly festive colour and better suited to your January added value offers.

 Green is firmly associated with eco-friendly and organic in our minds.
 It’s relaxing, calming and easy-on-the eye.